HypeCheck

 • What it does

-Amla berry is the fruit of the Phyllanthus emblica tree, used for centuries in Ayurvedic medicine.
-It is exceptionally high in vitamin C and polyphenols, which give it strong antioxidant...
+Amla berry is the fruit of the Phyllanthus emblica tree, used for thousands of years in Ayurvedic medicine.
+It is exceptionally high in vitamin C and polyphenols, which act as antioxidants in the...

 • Evidence quality